Abdallah-Ragab/easy-tables/readme.md

 ### 3.**The "options" parameter** : the options parameter is used to set different options for the table. the parameter can be set directly or by calling an API.
 Check out how to [**Fetch "options" from an API**.](#fetching-data-from-an-api)

 ### The "options" properties are listed below:
-  - ### **uniqueID**: "uniqueID" property holds the key of the unique identifier. the unique identifier is a column whose value is unique for each column. its used to identify the selected rows by returning the value of the unique identifier's cell. for example:
+  - ### **uniqueID**: "uniqueID" property holds the key of the unique identifier. the unique identifier is a column whose value is unique for each row. its used to identify the selected rows by returning the value of the unique identifier's cell. for example:
     ```
     const myTable = new easytables.Table(